maxhbr/LDBcollector/md/Apache-1.1.md

                         ],
                         "termSeeAlso": null,
                         "termDescription": "Provide copy of license",
-                        "termComplianceNotes": "For binary distributions, this information must be provided in âthe documentation and/or other materials provided with the distributionâ", "termType": "condition"
+                        "termComplianceNotes": "For binary distributions, this information must be provided in “the documentation and/or other materials provided with the distribution”", "termType": "condition"
                     },
                     {